Obviously microgreens placed under a light source grow more vigorous than without light.

 To see if the red-tinted leaves are a reason for the poor performance of the LED grow light, four more trays of microgreens will be sown.

-Two trays of a fast growing green microgreen like mustard or broccoli and a slower developing microgreen like basil.
-A tray of each will be placed under both types of lights and the growth will be compared.
+Two trays of a fast-growing green microgreen like mustard or broccoli and a slower-developing microgreen like basil.
+Each tray will be placed under both types of lights, and the growth will be compared.

 LED Grow Lights for Microgreens, Do They Work?